TheMCPCompany: Creating General-purpose Agents with Task-specific Tools: Agent Implementation Details

 We also extend the system prompt and provide the agent with additional guidance for using the MCP tools and interacting with the environment.
 Specifically, we append the information in~\cref{tab:retrieval_prompt} to the end of the original OpenHands CodeAct agent's system prompt.
 For fair comparisons, we also update the system prompt for browser-based agent and the agent with access to ground tools and include any information from~\cref{tab:retrieval_prompt} that is applicable to other agents.
 See~\cref{tab:cua_prompt} and~\cref{tab:gt_tools_prompt} for the exact information that is added to the system prompt of the browser-based agent and agent with access to ground truth tools, respectively.

-In our experiments, we disable the vision capabilities of models and evaluate the tasks solely based on the models' text understanding and generation capabilities.
+We disable the vision capabilities of models and evaluate the tasks solely based on the models' text understanding and generation capabilities.
 For all other configurations and hyperparameters, we use the default values from OpenHands.

 The following is the exact version of each model used in our experiments.
 Opus-4.1: \texttt{claude-opus-4-1-20250805}, Sonnet 4: \texttt{claude-sonnet-4-20250514}, GPT-4.1: \texttt{gpt-4.1-2025-04-14}, o3: \texttt{o3-2025-04-16}, GPT-5-mini: \texttt{gpt-5-mini-2025-08-07}, GPT-5: \texttt{gpt-5-2025-08-07}.